alaa-alchal/Portfolio/README.md

           •	Detect similar accounts:
             can be found inside the folder: Python

+          • Deaths by cause Analysis over the years can be found inside the folder: SQL

           •	List manipulation and multiple function interactions: can be found inside the folder: Python